Cerne Abbas Giant: Archaeology

 A 1617 land survey of Cerne Abbas makes no mention of the giant, suggesting that it may not have been there at the time or was perhaps overgrown.
 The first published survey appeared in the September 1763 issue of Royal Magazine, reprinted in the October 1763 issue of St James Chronicle, and also in the August 1764 edition of Gentleman's Magazine together with the first drawing that included measurements.

 Egyptologist and archaeology pioneer Sir Flinders Petrie surveyed the giant, probably during the First World War, and published his results in a Royal Anthropological Institute paper in 1926.
 Petrie says he made 220 measurements, and records slight grooves across the neck, and from the shoulders down to the armpits.
 He also notes a row of pits suggesting the place of the spine.
 He concludes that the giant is very different from the Long Man of Wilmington, and that minor grooves may have been added from having been repeatedly cleaned.

 In 1764, William Stukeley was one of the first people to suggest that the giant resembled Hercules.
 In 1938, British archaeologist Stuart Piggott agreed, and suggested that, like Hercules, the giant should also be carrying a lion-skin.
 In 1979, a resistivity survey was carried out, and together with drill samples, confirmed the presence of the lion-skin.
 Another resistivity survey in 1995 also found evidence of a cloak and changes to the length of the phallus, but did not find evidence (as rumoured) of a severed head, horns, or symbols between the feet.

 In July 2020, preliminary results of a National Trust survey of snail shells unearthed at the site suggested the hill figure is "medieval or later".
 Snails dating only from the Roman period (brought from France as food) were not found at the site, while species first found in England from the 13th and 14th centuries were found in soil samples examined.
 In 2020 the National Trust commissioned a further survey, using optically stimulated luminescence, and the results contradicted earlier research and theories.
 Samples from inside the deepest layers of the monument yielded a date range for construction of – early medieval late Anglo-Saxon period.
+The discovery was featured in Series 9, Episode 5of the BBC series Digging for Britain.

+A 2024 study proposed that the figure depicts Hercules and was created c.
+900 CE as a muster station for West Saxon armies to gather and that by the 11th-century, the figure was being reinterpreted as portraying Saint Eadwold, by the monks at the Abbey.